Bobby Lyle: Musical career

 Lyle's first recording opportunity came about as the result of winning an International organ competition sponsored by the Yamaha Music Corporation in 1973.
 The album, Bobby Lyle Plays the Electone GX707 was released in 1973 and became the first piece in a long career discography.
 The GX707 was the forerunner of Yamaha's pared down DX7 which ushered in a new era of portable keyboard synthesizers.
 In 1974 Lyle with wife Delores and two young sons all moved from Minneapolis to Los Angeles, California to pursue a music career.
 Through a friend he was introduced to Sylvester Stewart (Sly Stone) and after a brief audition was touring with Sly and the Family Stone for the rest of the year.
 Following this engagement Lyle met Trombonist and co-founder of the Jazz Crusaders Wayne Henderson.
 Henderson was producing Ronnie Laws at the time and put the two of them together in the studio.
 Eventually Lyle was touring with Laws.

 Henderson then took Lyle's demo to Larkin Arnold, the Vice President of A&R at Capitol Records, and secured him a record deal which resulted in three albums, the first of which was the classic The Genie in 1977.
 Capitol eventually dropped their jazz division.
-During this period in the early 80's Lyle toured with George Benson and then became musical director for singers Phyllis Hyman, Bette Midler (with whom he received an Emmy nomination for musical direction after her HBO special 'Diva Las Vegas' in 1999), Al Jarreau, and Anita Baker.
+During this period in the early 1980s Lyle toured with George Benson and then became musical director for singers Phyllis Hyman, Bette Midler (with whom he received an Emmy Award nomination for musical direction after her HBO special Diva Las Vegas in 1999), Al Jarreau, and Anita Baker.
 In June, 1983 Lyle played keyboards with Al Jarreau at a concert held in Milan, Italy.
 In 1987 after a live audition for Atlantic Records Sylvia Rhone, Vice President of A&R, signed him to a deal which produced six albums in nine years (see discography).
 In 1990 his album The Journey reached number 1 on the Billboard Jazz Chart.
 Then followed three albums on independent labels: Joyful and Straight and Smooth for Three Keys, and Hands On for the Heads Up label.